 No direct evidence was found to assess this pressure.
 A slight increase in nutrient levels could be beneficial for barnacles and mussels by promoting the growth of phytoplankton levels and therefore increasing zooplankton levels.
-Limpets and other grazers would also benefit from the increased growth of benthic microalgae.
-However, Holt et al. (1995) predict that smothering of barnacles by ephemeral green algae is a possibility under eutrophic conditions and if nutrient loading is excessive this can have a detrimental effect on algal productivity and hence limpet growth.
+Limpets and other grazers would also benefit from increased growth of benthic microalgae.
+However, Holt et al. (1995) predict that smothering of barnacles by ephemeral green algae is a possibility under eutrophic conditions.
+However, if nutrient loading is excessive this can have a detrimental effect on algal productivity and hence limpet growth.

 Sensitivity assessment.
-The pressure benchmark is set at a level that is relatively protective and based on the evidence and considerations outlined above the biological assemblage is considered to be 'Not sensitive' at the pressure benchmark.
+The pressure benchmark is set at a level that is relatively protective and based on the evidence and considerations outlined above the biological assemblage, including the clumps of Mytilus edulis, are considered to be 'Not sensitive' at the pressure benchmark.
 Resistance and resilience are therefore assessed as 'High'.